gitlabhq/gitlabhq/doc/git_hooks/git_hooks.md

 # Git Hooks

 Sometimes you need additional control over pushes to your repository.
-GitLab already has protected branches.
+GitLab already offers protected branches.
-But there are cases when you need some specific rules like preventing git tag removal or special format of commit messages.
+But there are cases when you need some specific rules like preventing git tag removal or enforcing a special format for commit messages.
-And instead of manually writing shell script files directly into git repository GitLab Enterprise Edition offers a user-friendly interface for such cases.
+GitLab Enterprise Edition offers a user-friendly interface for such cases.

-Git hooks are defined per project so you can have different rules applied for different projects depends on your needs.
+Git hooks are defined per project so you can have different rules applied to different projects depends on your needs.
-Git hooks settings you can find at Project settings -> Git Hooks page.
+Git hooks settings can be found at Project settings -> Git Hooks page.

 ## How to use